 Eating in Greece is not so easy sometimes!
 Beware where you are in Greece so that you order it the right way.
 In Northern Greece when they say souvlaki they mean meat on a stick.
 In Athens and southern Greece, souvlaki is the whole wrap.
 Order “apo ola” (onion, tzatziki or mustard sauce, potatoes, tomato) and enjoy the cheapest and most delicious food in Greece!

 There is not one Greek that has not eaten Koulouri!
 It is the most popular snack in Greece every time during the day.
 Koulouri is a circular bread covered with sesame seeds. Εxtremely delicious and you will not get hungry for hours.
 You can have it for breakfast with some cheese or alone, as a snack before lunch or in the afternoon.
 You can find it in the streets, bakeries, coffee shops, even at supermarkets!
 For just 50 cents you have the perfect snack!

 Spanakopita (spinach pie), the best pie in Greece

-If you are strolling in the streets of Athens or any other City in Greece and you get hungry then you should try a spanakopita.
-Find a bakery and you will find the second best of street food snacks in Greece.
+If you are strolling in the streets of Athens or any other city in Greece and you get hungry then you should try a spanakopita.
+Find a bakery and you will find the second-best of street food snacks in Greece.
 The pies!
 Eating in Greece requires that you will eat spanakopita.
 The Queen of all pies.
-You will also find tyropita (cheese pie), zampontyropita (ham, cheese and tomato sauce) and many more.
-Pies is a Greek specialty and no matter where you are they have a different pie that they make locally!
-Just smell and your nose will be drawn by the smell of fresh baked phyllo pastry!
+You will also find tyropita (cheese pie), zampontyropita (ham, cheese, and tomato sauce), and many more.
+Pie is a Greek specialty and no matter where you are they have a different pie that they make locally!
+Just smell and your nose will be drawn by the smell of fresh-baked phyllo pastry!

 Eating in Greece, Traditional Greek Cuisine